-Division 1—The fees and costs template for superannuation products
+Division 1—The fees and costs summary for superannuation products

-201 Template for superannuation products
+201 Fees and costs summary for superannuation products

 Fees and other costs

-This document shows fees and other costs that you may be charged.
+This section shows fees and other costs that you may be charged.
 These fees and other costs may be deducted from your money, from the returns on your investment or from the assets of the superannuation entity as a whole.

 Other fees, such as activity fees, advice fees for personal advice and insurance fees, may also be charged, but these will depend on the nature of the activity, advice or insurance chosen by you.